 IM Exploration Inc. (formerly Prize Exploration Inc.) (the "Company") was incorporated under the Canada Business Corporations Act on April 19, 2017.
 The Company is in the business of acquiring, exploring and evaluating mineral resource properties.
-The address of the Company's corporate office and principal place of business is Suite 4400, 181 Bay Street, Brookfield Place, Toronto, Ontario.
+The Company's shares ("Common Shares") are trading on the Canadian Securities Exchange (the "Exchange") under the symbol "IM".
+The address of the Company's corporate office and registered office address is 1090 West Georgia Street, Suite 700, Vancouver, BC, V6E 3V7.